Guide to the Best VPNs for Linux 2023

 OpenVPN is good too, even if it is a little bit generic.
 It also contains DNS leak prevention and kill switches.

-For those of you using Linux, you can also find a ton of scripts and packages available too, but of course, it’s a lot more convenient to have a client that has it all built-in, which is where the best VPN for Linux really does come in handy.
+For those of you using Linux, you can also find a ton of scripts and packages available too, but of course, it’s a lot more convenient to have a client that has it all built-in.